alex-courtis/arch/README.md

 ### Quick Usage

-Clone to somewhere unique e.g. `/opt/alex`
+Clone to somewhere unique e.g. `/opt/alex`.

-Execute `linkHome.sh` as your user
+Execute `linkHome.sh` as your user.

-Execute `linkSystem.sh` as root

-You may need to create some directories if they don't exist or the package has not yet been installed.
+Execute `linkSystem.sh` as root.
+You may need to create some directories if they don't exist or the package has not yet been installed; I'm loathe to allow autocreation of root owned directories so as not to interfere with pacman.

 # Arch Installation